ggaswint/ARIANNAanalysis/README.md

 **getInsituCableDelays.py**
 A helper definition to access recalculated cable delays but looking at the average time offset between channels in station 50 over a range of depths and after accounting for all time delays due to geometry and measured cable delays.

+**getLaunchAndArrivalAnglesFromSPICEwithNewTiltMeasurements2020.py**
+Performs ray tracing code and stores the receive and launch angle along with plotting them with the measured tilt profile in the SPICE hole (2020 data).

 **helpfulUtils.py**
 Some utility functions used by various scripts.